wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

 ## Unified registration of nodes in the Wallarm Cloud by tokens

 The release 4.0 enables you to register the Wallarm node in the Wallarm Cloud by the **token** on [any supported platform](../admin-en/supported-platforms.md).
-Wallarm nodes of previous versions required the "email-password" user credentials on some platforms.
+Wallarm nodes of previous versions required the **email-password** user credentials on some platforms.

 Unified registration of nodes by tokens makes the connection to the Wallarm Cloud more secure and faster, e.g.: